top of page

 Vision

-To develop a comprehensively Christ-centered community through the paideia of the Lord, training students to enjoy and honor God in every aspect of their culture.
+To raise up Gospel culture shapers transformed by the grace and truth of Christ.
 The ultimate vision of Veritas is the building up of Christ-centered communities, who enjoy and honor God in their worship, work, and leisure.
 This is accomplished as parents transfer a way of life to their children with the support of a classical education and of local churches that share the same vision, thus unifying home education, school education, and church education.

 Mission Statement